cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 `ENABLE_INSTANCE_MANAGER_INPLACE_UPDATES` | when set to `true`, enables in-place updates of the instance manager after an update of the operator, avoiding rolling updates of the cluster (default `false`)
 `MONITORING_QUERIES_CONFIGMAP` | The name of a ConfigMap in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
 `MONITORING_QUERIES_SECRET` | The name of a Secret in the operator's namespace with a set of default queries (to be specified under the key `queries`) to be applied to all created Clusters
-`CERTIFICATE_DURATION` | This parameter, represented as an integer,  determines the lifetime of the generated certificates.
+`CERTIFICATE_DURATION` | Determines the lifetime of the generated certificates in days.
 Default is 90.
-`EXPIRING_CHECK_THRESHOLD` | This parameter, represented as an integer, determines the threshold for identifying a certificate as expiring.
+`EXPIRING_CHECK_THRESHOLD` | Determines the threshold, in days, for identifying a certificate as expiring.
 Default is 7.
 `CREATE_ANY_SERVICE` | when set to `true`, will create `-any` service for the cluster.
 Default is `false`

 Values in `INHERITED_ANNOTATIONS` and `INHERITED_LABELS` support path-like wildcards.
 For example, the value `example.com/*` will match